Opentrons/pi-bootstrapper/README.md

 - [pi-labware](https://github.com/Opentrons/pi-labware)
 - [pi-driver](https://github.com/Opentrons/pi-driver)

-### Flask Frontend
+### Frontend

+The frontend application runs a webserver which acts as the graphical user interface for the OpenTrons machine.

-The Flask/React frontend code, talks to the labware backend.
+The code is written on top of Flask/React and talks to the labware backend.

 ### Labware Backend